steiner-de/aptiq_interview/docs/README.md

       - Install required libraries (e.g., beautifulsoup4, requests).
       - Run the script to reproduce the same results.

-# Instructions on how to execute package (primary)
+# Instructions on how to execute package (suggested)
   1. Ensure Python is installed on the operating system
   2. Clone the GitHub repository - gh repo clone steiner-de/aptiq_interview
   3. Open the terminal or command prompt and navigate to the local directory containing the cloned repository